 Current (ma) meter failed

-I hope this answer sufficiently answers your question.
-If you have any further queries please feel free to contact us.
+I hope this answer sufficently answers your question.
+If you have any further questions please feel free to contact us.